Mutation makes typechecking Ruby harder than many other programming

 work?
 Mutation again 🙂.

-It pretends that all include
+It pretends that all include,

-statements in a class
+extend, and alias_method statements in a class

 run first, before all other code at the top-level of that class.
 It